-Facts about Clostridium difficile infections
+Facts on Clostridioides difficile infections

-Clostridium difficile is an anaerobic bacterium, widely distributed in soil and the intestinal tracts of animals.
+Clostridioides difficile is an anaerobic bacterium, widely distributed in soil and the intestinal tracts of animals.
 The clinical spectrum of C. difficile infection (CDI) ranges from mild diarrhoea to severe life threatening pseudomembranous colitis.
 CDI is generally, but not always associated with previous use of antibiotics.
 The transmission of C. difficile can be patient-to-patient, via contaminated hands of healthcare workers or by environmental contamination.
 There is an increase of reports of community-acquired CDI in individuals previously not recognised as predisposed.

 Hospital-based surveillance of CDIs in EU/EEA Member States, using a common European protocol, was launched on 1 January 2016.
 The protocol enables hospitals and Member States to collect comparable data to guide their practices to prevent and control CDIs.
 By 31 March 2016, hospitals in at least 20 of the 31 EU/EEA Member States had conducted surveillance using the protocol.